Electron Cheatsheet

 What is Electron used for?

 Electron is primarily used for cross-platform desktop apps with web tech.
-It was created by GitHub in 2013 and follows the desktop apps paradigm.
+It was created by GitHub in 2013.
+It follows the desktop apps paradigm.

 Is Electron hard to learn?